 Reaping the Marketing Benefits

-ISO 9001 is the most widely recognized quality standard worldwide, and the ISO 9001 certification offers many marketing benefits to small businesses and midsize companies.
-Once you successfully passed the certification audit, you should, therefore, leverage your new ISO 9001 registration in marketing.
+ISO 9001 is the most widely recognized quality standard worldwide, and your ISO 9001 certificate comes with many marketing benefits.
+Once you successfully passed the certification audit, you best leverage your new ISO 9001 registration in marketing.
 You may want to prepare a press release, send notification cards to your customers, print your certification mark on business cards and letterhead, add your ISO 9001 registration mark to your advertisement, display a banner outside your office building and last but not least, recognize your employees for the hard work they put into this effort.

 ISO 9001 for small businesses and midsize companies can be both easy and rewarding if done right.
-We recommend implementing ISO 9001 along these five steps using our ISO 9001 Certification Package; it contains step-by-step implementation instructions, the necessary documentation templates with detailed customization instructions, training resources and many other necessary materials, as well as free e-Consulting (our unique remote consultant service) so that you won't get stuck.
+We recommend implementing ISO 9001 along these five steps using our ISO 9001 Certification Package; it incorporates our unique certification system, and even includes free e-Consulting (our unique remote consultant service) so that you won't get stuck.

 We hope that this short guide will give you a good overview of what is required to achieve ISO 9001 certification and maybe even get you started with your very first steps.
 Please contact us to discuss any questions you may have or any specific issues you may face.
 We will be happy to help you out and move you forward towards ISO 9001 certification and the benefits that come with it.